Best Client Management Software for Wedding Pros 2026

 Is HoneyBook worth it for wedding vendors in 2026?

-What client management software do wedding planners use most?
+What client management software do wedding planners use?

 Do I need a separate CRM and a separate planning tool as a wedding planner?